A developer asked Claude Code to build a feature last week. It came out clean — good logic, edge cases handled, done.

 Engineering spent decades building a testing culture.

-From clicking through UIs to unit tests, integration tests, E2E tests, and CI/CD pipelines that block merges without test coverage.
-Today, sending a PR without tests is considered a bad professional habit.
+From clicking through UIs to unit tests, integration tests, E2E tests, and CI/CD pipelines that block merges without coverage.
+In 2026, sending a PR without tests gets bounced immediately.
 “Test coverage” is as standard as consistent code style.

-Then AI coding tools arrived, and we all regressed to 2005.
+Then AI coding tools showed up, and the whole industry regressed to 2005.

 TDD (Test-Driven Development) works like this: write the test first, let it define what “success” means, then write the code that passes it.
-EDD follows the exact same logic — except what’s being tested is not the code you write.
-It’s the AI that writes code for you.
+EDD follows the exact same logic — except what’s being tested isn’t the code a developer writes.
+It’s the AI that writes code for them.

 “AI development threw engineers back to 2005” is a little dramatic.
 Only a little.